 TRS receives a portion of the total required statutory contributions directly from the State for all employers.
 The employers are considered to be in a special funding situation as defined by GASB 68 and the State is treated as a non-employer contributing entity in TRS.
 TRS receives 2.49% of reportable compensation from the State's general fund for School Districts and Other Employers.
-The System also receives 0.11% of reportable compensation from the State's general fund for all TRS employers including State Agency and University System employers.
+The System also receives 0.11% of reportable compensation from the State's general fund for all State and University employers.
 Finally, the State is also required to contribute \$25 million in perpetuity payable July 1st of each year.

-As of June 30, 2016, MCA 19-20-605 requires each employer to contribute 11.05% of total compensation paid to all re-employed TRS retirees employed in a TRS reportable position.
+As of June 30, 2016, MCA 19-20-605 requires each employer to contribute 11.15% of total compensation paid to all re-employed TRS retirees employed in a TRS reportable position.
 Pursuant to MCA 19-20-609, this amount shall increase by 0.10% each fiscal year through 2024 until the total employer contribution is equal to 11.85% of re-employed retiree compensation.